 Epistle from the Hospital for Strong Opinions

-by Caitlin Pryor Read author interview December 18, 2017
+by Caitlin Cowan Read author interview December 18, 2017

 Hello, my dear Jenny, from the old mansion on a cliff we call home.
 It’s always softly raining here, to match our hushed insides.
 I opened my mouth too wide, wound up here.
 We may write uncensored because it is so silent.
 Everything is just good enough and no more.
 We slurp cold soup on weeknights; if we complain, a tick mark stands next to our names.
 Too many ticks and it’s all bed rest.
 Hush my dear, hush, they say.

 Remember how good it felt to teach The Yellow Wallpaper back in Abilene?
 We would laugh at the rest cure, so sure of our endless voices.
 One student said the woman was in a kind of hospital, a hospital for strong opinions.

 I didn’t know this place was real.
 Mama would be pleased: a sign hung in every hallway taunts her favorite question: DO YOU WANT TO BE RIGHT, OR DO YOU WANT TO BE TOGETHER?

 Quiet hours are strictly enforced, 23 hours per day.
 At 3pm they trundle us to the courtyard where we sit on paint-flaked stools.
 We shout our truths in chorus: a cacophony so terrible the nurses plug their ears.